 The sheer joy of expression and his compulsive need to create and experiment marked Ganapati Hegde as an artist right from his childhood.
 Juggling his art with a job in the IT sector, this National award-winning artist has been engaging with art for over two decades now.
 His anthropomorphic series of paintings, unique style of playing with size, composition and colour in his nature series and the ability to challenge himself creatively make Ganapati’s artistic journey a delight to follow.
-Artflute ‘s Sridevi Padmanabhan caught up with this maverick artist to get his take on being a nature geek and what it means to pursue the creative life.
+Artflute’s Sridevi Padmanabhan caught up with this maverick artist to walk on the wild side of nature and what it means to pursue the creative life.

 It’s always interesting to know about how an artist’s background has influenced his art?
 How did where you grew up and the experiences you’ve had shaped the art you make?

 My curiosity and interest in art began right when I was in primary school thanks to a teacher who used to make huge backdrops for plays – a street scene, buildings or a garden.
 I would go and watch him paint these scenes after school.
 The first turning point in my life that made me embrace my calling as an artist was when I received my first international award from Kanagawa University, Japan.
 The artwork I won the award for was based on a memory I had of the river and the bamboo bridge over it on the way to my grandfather’s house.

 What were your first steps to working with the medium that you’re working with?